 Photos Courtesy and Copyright of the Royal Scots Regimental Museum, Edinburgh Castle

 Well, once you’ve worked out which regiment the old fellah was in, maybe you’d like to find out a bit more about his military service.
 Sadly, more than half of the service records, some say nearly three-quarters, were destroyed in a German bombing raid in 1940.
 But maybe you’ll be lucky.
-The National Archives at Kew hold the material which was not destroyed.
-Every soldier who fought in the war was entitled to at least one medal and the Medal Records can be found at the National Archives website and ancestry.com If the old fellah was killed then the website Commonwealth War Graves Commission website may yield some information such as date of death, army number and unit, including which battalion was involved.
+The National Archives at Kew holds the material which was not destroyed.
+Every soldier who fought in the war was entitled to at least one medal and the Medal Records can be found at the National Archives website and ancestry.com If the old fellah was killed, then the website Commonwealth War Graves Commission website may yield some information such as date of death, army number and unit, including which battalion was involved.
 The Scottish National War Memorial Roll of Honour can also be useful.
 Many local newspapers carried obituaries of men killed during the war and they might be worth checking at your local library.
 Some details of Pre-war regulars might be found at findmypast.co.uk.
-The Royal Highland Fusiliers website has a lot of information about how to find and access soldiers’ service records.
-The regimental team also provide a list of services numbers for various Scottish regiments which were used for soldiers enlisting between 1920 and 1942;
+The folks at the Royal Highland Fusiliers Museum put together a list of services numbers for various Scottish regiments which were used for soldiers enlisting between 1920 and 1942;

 Black Watch 2744001 - 2809000